thestackshepherd/merj/README.md

-# merj
+# Nexcal.dev
-Merj — a calendar consolidation and translation layer.
+nexcal.dev — a calendar consolidation and translation layer.
 It pulls events from any number of scattered sources (ICS feeds, computed generators, scraped schedules) into one normalized store, then serves